Lethe: Location

-The river Lethe was said to be located next to Hades' palace in the underworld under a cypress tree.
-Orpheus would give some shades (the Greek term for ghosts or spirits) a password to tell Hades' servants which would allow them to drink instead from the Mnemosyne (the pool of memory), which was located under a poplar tree.
-An Orphic inscription, said to be dated from between the second and third century B.C. warns readers to avoid the Lethe and to seek the Mnemosyne instead.
-Drinkers of the Lethe's water would not be quenched of their thirst, often causing them to drink more than necessary.
+The river Lethe was said to be located next to Hades's palace in the underworld under a cypress tree.
+Orpheus would give some shades a password to tell Hades's servants which would allow them to drink instead from the Mnemosyne (the pool of memory), which was located under a poplar tree.
+According to Statius, Lethe bordered Elysium, the final resting place of the virtuous.
+Ovid wrote that the river flowed through the cave of Hypnos, god of sleep, where its murmuring would induce drowsiness.